 Teamcity is a Java-based CI server group.
 TeamCity is a Server-based application that is clear and easy to get to know and has a totally dazzling system encouraged dashboard.
-TeamCity moreover gives creative progress, drill-down detail, and history information on the endeavours and game plans.
+TeamCity moreover gives creative progress, drill-down detail, and history information on the endeavors and game plans.

 TeamCity furthermore reinforces the variation control structures like SVN, CVS, Git, etc.

-Teamcity is an integration tool which is written in one of the popular languages: JAVA.
-It is used to build and deploy different projects that are established by Jet brains, and it is licenced under a proprietary license.
+Teamcity is an integration tool that is written in one of the popular languages: JAVA.
+It is used to build and deploy different projects that are established by Jet brains, and it is licensed under a proprietary license.
 Build agent of TeamCity is a piece of software that listens for commands from the TeamCity server and then starts the actual building process.
 This TeamCity building agent is separately installed from the TeamCity server.

-When you do constant union with TeamCity then you have a variety of different frameworks, IDEs, platforms and different tools that will help you build your software project in a better environment.
+When you do constant union with TeamCity then you have a variety of different frameworks, IDEs, platforms, and different tools that will help you build your software project in a better environment.

 A portion of the highlights and tools stop as a matter of course packaged with TeamCity and others can be introduced as modules.
 JetBrains have their own arrangement of modules, however, there are likewise some outsider modules accessible.